How to Measure Casters: A Guide for Military Engineers

-This blog provides a comprehensive guide on how to measure caster, detailing the importance of accurate measurements for optimal functionality.
+This blog provides a comprehensive guide on how to measure casters, detailing the importance of accurate measurements for optimal functionality.
 It also covers choosing the right caster size for the load and conditions.

 We aim to help military engineers acquire precise measurements to guarantee optimal caster fit, functionality, and performance in high-stakes military applications.
 Aerol casters are used in many commercial and military applications and meet MIL-C-4751, MS24373, MS27281, MS27149, MS24374, and MIL-C-7474 specifications.